 - Financial discipline: The members of the SHGs are encouraged to open savings accounts in banks.
 This assures improved living conditions, increased spending on education, health, etc.

 - Too much dependence on government and NGOs: Many SHGs are dependent on the promoter agencies for their survival.
 In case these agencies withdraw their support, the SHGs are vulnerable to downfall.

 - Lacks up-gradation of skills: Most SHGs are not making use of new technological innovations and skills.
 This is because there is limited awareness with regards to new technologies and they do not have the necessary skills to make use of the same.
-Furthermore, there is a lack of effective mechanisms that promote skill developments in rural areas.
+Furthermore, there is a lack of effective mechanisms that promote skill development in rural areas.

 - SHGs are run by non-professionals: There is no professionalism within the SHGs.
 This does not promote the expansion and improvement of the SHGs.
 This does not allow for the increase of wages of the members and improvement in their living conditions.
-This also leads to error in accounting and mismanagement of the funds.
+This also leads to errors in accounting and mismanagement of the funds.

 - Lacks security: SHGs are mostly not registered.
 They are run based on the trust between the members.
-The savings made by the SHG members may not be safe, which brings in the mistrust between the members.
+The savings made by the SHG members may not be safe, which brings in mistrust between the members.

 What are the measures taken by the government to make SHGs more effective?

 The government plays a crucial role as a facilitator for the SHGs.
-There various government schemes dedicated to the promotion of the SHGs.
+There are various government schemes dedicated to the promotion of the SHGs.
 Some of them are as follows:

 - Swarn Jayanti Gram Swarojgaar Yojana (SGSY): It seeks to form SHGs and develop the skills of its members to promote self-employment in rural areas.